 It’s time for kids to head back to school.
 Whether your child is starting school for the first time or getting ready to graduate it is important that they stay safe and create healthy habits.
 As a parent or guardian, you can make sure that your child gets their immunizations on time, practices healthy eating and lifestyle habits, gets enough sleep, regularly visits their health care providers, and gets back into their regular school routine.

-For information on how to help your child stay safe and learn healthy lifestyle habits this school year, click on the links below.
+Learn what you can do to help your child stay safe and learn healthy lifestyle habits this school year.

 Bullying can happen in all kinds of situations.
 It can be physical, verbal, social, or even happen online.
-Click on the links below to learn more about bullying, including how to know if your child is being bullied or is bullying.
+Learn about bullying, including how to know if your child is being bullied or is bullying.